 Shepherd Community Orchestra and Sinfonia: A Learning String Ensemble

-Auditions for the Shepherd Community Orchestra and Sinfonia: A Learning String Ensemble will take place on Wednesday, August 27, from 6:00 to 9:00 pm at the Frank Arts Center.
+Auditions for the Shepherd Community Orchestra and Sinfonia: A Learning String Ensemble will take place on Wednesday, January 14, 2026 from at the Frank Arts Center.
+Contact communitymusic@shepherd.edu to schedule an audition.

 How to Prepare